How I think

 Core preferences

-- I see the world through the Theory of Constraints (TOC) and am a better iterator than innovator.
-I thrive when my day is time-blocked and includes time for deep work.
+- I see the world through the Theory of Constraints (TOC) and am better at iterating than innovating.
+I thrive when my day is time-blocked and includes deep work.

-- I only check email two to three times daily and am at my worst when late for meetings or deadlines.
-If it’s not in my calendar or task manager, it won’t happen.
+- I check email about three times daily and am at my worst when late for meetings or deadlines.
+If it's not in my calendar or task manager, it won't happen.

-- Doris Kearns Goodwin says the hierarchy of communication is nodding, speaking, and writing.
-I will answer and return phone calls as soon as able; expect a same day response to texts or chats and next business day to emails.
+- Doris Kearns Goodwin says the hierarchy of communicating is nodding, speaking, and writing.
+I will answer or return calls as soon as I'm able; expect a same-day response to texts or chats and next-business-day response to emails.

 Work preferences